saq/saq.github.io/publications.md

 #### in review

-Rodríguez-Ortega, C.\*\*, Utreras, D. Báez, S., Donoso, D.A., Endara, M.J., Forrister, D.L., **Queenborough, S.A.**, Alvia P., Menéndez-Guerrero, P.A., Cárdenas, R.E.
+Rodríguez-Ortega, C.\*\*, Utreras, D., Báez, S., Donoso, D.A., Endara, M.J., Forrister, D.L., **Queenborough, S.A.**, Alvia P., Menéndez-Guerrero, P.A., Cárdenas, R.E.
 0000.
 Defense strategies of an Amazonian myrmecophyte: effects of ant identity and survival implications on its host plants. *Frontiers in Ecology and Evolution*.

 Vleminckx, J., Hogan, J.A., Metz, M.R., Comita, L.S., **Queenborough, S.A.**, Wright, S.J., Valencia, R., Zambrano, M., & Garwood, N.C.
 0000.
 Decreasing flower production coincides with warmer and more humid atmospheric conditions in a Western Amazonian forest. *New Phytologist*.